jkadamczyk/jkadamczyk/README.md

 ### Hello! 👋

-My name is Jacob Adamczyk.
+My name is Jakub Adamczyk.
 People often call me Kuba, which is short for Jacob in Poland.

 Software Engineering is my passion and profession at the same time.